ndhp2000/ClassGenerator/README.md

 <br/>

 <br/>
-Please note that your input file must have the structure as follow:
+Please note that your input file must have the structure as follow: <br/>
-  - The first line is the name of your class (without any special characters)
+  - The first line is the name of your class (without any special characters) <br/>
-  - Every next line is started with the data type followed by names of variables (every word must be seperated by some spaces and not contain any special characters.)
+  - Every next line is started with the data type followed by names of variables (every word must be seperated by some spaces and not contain any special characters.)<br/>
-  - You can see an example in Circle.txt.
+  - You can see an example in Circle.txt.<br/>

-P.S: This is just for doing assignments in my University, so the code is really crazy and chaotic (TT Please don't judge me on that sh**).
+P.S: This is just for doing assignments in my University, so the code is really crazy and chaotic (TT Please don't judge me on that sh**). <br/>
 You can freely edit it to match your coding convention.

 <br/>